 The drawback to pursuing this type of loan forgiveness is that there are potential tax implications when your loans are forgiven.
-Since forgiven loans through IDR is considered taxable income, you might face a hefty tax liability — do your research and weigh the pros and cons before making any decisions on pursuing teacher loan forgiveness this way.
+Because forgiven loan debt through IDR is considered taxable income, you might face a hefty tax liability — do your research and weigh the pros and cons before making any decision to pursue teacher loan forgiveness this way.

 State-based loan repayment programs

-In addition to federal loan forgiveness programs, certain individual states have programs to help teachers pay off student loan debt.
-Programs vary from state to state; for example, let’s look at two available state-based programs:
+In addition to federal loan forgiveness programs, certain individual states have teacher cancellation benefits to help educators pay off student loan debt.
+Programs vary from state to state.
+Here are two available state-based programs:

 Illinois Teachers Loan Repayment Program

-The Illinois Teachers Loan Repayment Program allows for teachers working in-state to receive up to $5,000 if they already received funds through the federal loan forgiveness program, but still have a balance remaining on their loans.
+The Illinois Teachers Loan Repayment Program allows for teachers working in the state to receive up to $5,000 if they already received funds through the federal loan forgiveness program but still have a balance remaining on their loans.
 Teachers have to fulfill their five-year teaching obligation in an Illinois elementary or secondary school designated as a low-income school.

 Tennessee Math & Science Teacher Loan Forgiveness Program

-For more information on this and other state-sponsored student loan forgiveness for teachers, check out the American Federation of Teachers’ searchable list of available state-based programs.
+For more information on this and other state-sponsored student loan teacher cancellation, check out the American Federation of Teachers’ searchable list of available state-based programs.

 My family’s experience with loan forgiveness for teachers

-My wife, Barb, is a public school teacher in Ohio and has been teaching for over 17 years.
-When she pursued her bachelor degree, she accumulated some student loan debt, but it wasn’t very much and she paid it off quickly.
+My wife, Barb, is a public school teacher in Ohio who has been teaching for over 17 years.
+When she pursued her bachelor’s degree, she accumulated some undergraduate student loan debt.
+It wasn’t very much, and she paid it off quickly.

-More recently she decided to pursue a Master’s Degree in Special Education.
-She needed to take classes in order to renew her teaching license in Ohio, but she also wanted to expand her teaching options and move up a pay grade.
-After graduating from Baldwin Wallace University in Berea, Ohio with her Masters in Special Education, she ended up with $19,270 in student loan debt.
+More recently she decided to pursue a master’s degree in special education.
+She needed to take classes in order to renew her teaching license in Ohio.
+She also wanted to expand her teaching options and move up a pay grade.
+After graduating from Baldwin Wallace University in Berea, Ohio, with her master’s in special education, she ended up with $19,270 in student loan debt.

-At the time, neither of us were familiar with any options for student loan debt other than just paying it off through the standard repayment plan.
-One of her colleagues told her about the federal Teacher Loan Forgiveness program.
+At the time, neither of us was familiar with any options for student loan debt other than just paying it off through the Standard Repayment Plan.
+One of her colleagues told her about the federal Teacher Loan Forgiveness Program.

-While it’s great that we are out from under those monthly student loan payments, we wish we were better informed about what was available.
+While it’s great we’re out from under those monthly student loan payments, we wish we were better informed about what was available.
 Most likely she would have qualified for PSLF, which would have lowered the amount we had been paying monthly and then wiped out all of her remaining student loan debt, not a portion of it.

-Our lesson: it was our fault that we didn’t seek out help in not only understanding our options but determining the best option for our situation.
+Our lesson: It was our fault that we didn’t seek out help to not only understand our options but also determine the best repayment option for our situation.

 What is the best option for paying off your student loan debt?

-With all of the options available for teacher loan forgiveness, it’s a lot of information to digest and decode in order to find the right fit for your situation.
-Just as teachers are experts at educating students, the consultants at Student Loan Planner are experts at educating our clients and working with them to find the right payment options.
+With all of the options available for teacher loan forgiveness, you have a lot of information to digest and decode in order to find the right fit for your situation.
+Just as teachers are experts at educating students, the consultants at Student Loan Planner® are experts at educating our clients and working with them to find the right payment options.

-If the thought of saving money and getting out from under your teacher student loan debt sounds good, book your student loan consult today.
+If you want help saving money and getting out from under your teacher student loan debt, book your student loan consultation today.